rdebusscher/pragmatic-microservices-lab/complex-concepts/ReadMe.md

 Docker Instructions
 -------------------
-We will run all our code with Docker.
+We can also run all our code with Docker.
 Docker is common in DevOps, microservices and cloud deployments as a lightweight alternative to traditional virtualization.

 * [Install Docker](https://docs.docker.com/engine/installation/) on your OS.